pakeke-constructor/umg-mod-monorepo/effects/planning.md

 Could it be possible to reduce the coupling between `EffectHandler` and `effect`/`passive` entities to zero?

-Similar to how `usables` was de-coupled from `items` mod.
+Similar to how `usables` was de-coupled from the `Inventory`...?

-^^^ If this is too hard, dont do it this way.
+^^^ If this is too difficult, dont do it.
 But PLEASE.
-Try to do it this way. take the `usables` and `items` mods as examples.
+At least try to do it this way. take the `usables` and `Inventory` de-coupling as the golden example.
-It's much better for `usables` to be abstracted away.